Updated: Jul 10

-Runners often neglected strong on a whole, beginner runners and experienced, more focus goes on getting those all important miles in.
+Runners often neglected strength on a whole, beginner runners and experienced, more focus goes on getting those all important miles in.

 I'm just going to focus on one the main powerhouse muscle groups that drive us while running, the GLUTES!!